 He offers a comprehensive set of resources for learning about microservices including articles, an O'Reilly training video, consulting, workshops and hands on training classes.Learn More

 Join the microservices google group

-Let’s imagine you are building an online store that uses the Microservices pattern and that you are implementing the product details page.
+Let’s imagine you are building an online store that uses the Microservice architecture pattern and that you are implementing the product details page.
 You need to develop multiple versions of the product details user interface:

 In addition, the online store must expose product details via a REST API for use by 3rd party applications.

 A product details UI can display a lot of information about a product.
 For example, the Amazon.com details page for POJOs in Action displays:

 Since the online store uses the Microservice architecture pattern the product details data is spread over multiple services.
 For example,

 Consequently, the code that displays the product details needs to fetch information from all of these services.